 As an alto singer, I pride myself on having the best of two worlds when it comes to vocal range.
-On one hand, I can sing some sweet angelic high notes in my head voice. and on the other, I can give strong, thick, powerful belts in my lower range.
-Think of singers like Ella Fitzgerald and Adele who are simply unmatched when it comes to singing with intense emotional inflection and rich tone.
+On one hand, I can sing some sweet angelic high notes in my head voice like a soprano.
+And on the other, I can give strong, thick, powerful belts in my lower range.
+Think of singers like Ella Fitzgerald and Adele who are simply unmatched when it comes to singing with intense emotional inflection and a rich tone.
 The alto range is where it's at!

 Keep in mind that all of these terms stem from more classical styles of singing, so there's no need to get too hung up on it if you're not a classical singer.